nicolocarcagni/duinowalletbot/README.md

-# duinowalletbot
+# DuinoWallet
-Manage your DUCOs from Telegram.
+This bot allows Duino Coin users to manage their DUCOs and perform various wallet-related tasks through Telegram.